tonethar/IGME-330-Master/notes/HW-php-web-service-5.md

 <hr>

-4) So let's try this service out in **shout-client.html** by changing the value of the `url` variable to `HTTP://API.SHOUTCLOUD.IO/V1/SHOUT` - and then click the button
+4) So let's try this service out in **shout-client.html** by changing the value of the `url` variable to `HTTP://API.SHOUTCLOUD.IO/V1/SHOUT` - and then clicking the button which calls the service

 5)This is what we'll get back in the console: